Personal

 not able to complete the task yourself.
 If you need further instruction,

-happy to instruct you over the phone.
-See also Computer
+happy to assist you over the phone at no cost.
+See Computer

 Tips.

-Another reminder … if you're on the second floor especially, be
+WATER HEATER…If you live on the second floor at Lakeside Manor especially, be

 sure to take note of when your hot water heater was purchased-installed.